jekirl/poketrainer/README.md

  * And much more, README to be updated soon

 ## Chatting with us:
-We're hanging out at the [Pokemon GO Reverse Engineering team on Slack](https://shielded-earth-81203.herokuapp.com/).
+We're hanging out at the [Pokemon GO Reverse Engineering team on Slack](https://pkre.slack.com).
+[Need an invite?](https://shielded-earth-81203.herokuapp.com/)

 ## Credits
 * [tejado](https://github.com/tejado) for the base of this